Kowies/SimpleGameWrittenInPygame/README.md

 # SimpleGameWrittenInPygame
-🎮 This is simple game written in pygame.
+🎮 Simple game written using the Pygame library.
 Who would have thought?!

 # Installation